-Travelling south down the freshwater lakeshore, we make regular stops at the bays.
+Travelling south beside the freshwater lake, we stop off at special bays.
 The beaches provide excellent locations for the relaxed and popular campsites where we stay.
 We can fish with the locals, take village walks, and enjoy a wide variety of water sports including snorkelling, canoeing, pedalo hire and scuba diving.

-Horse riding is also popular - particularly the swim ride in which you can ride bareback in the lake.
 Hikes can be arranged in Malawi's beautiful countryside and to local villages, where there is always a welcome from the villagers with a local meal.
 Enjoy bartering with local craftsmen selling African artefacts including traditional Malawi chairs.